The Denmark Strait is between Greenland (Denmark) and Iceland.

 Task Force on Arctic Marine Cooperation

-Rules based International order and that it should not be a dispute zone.
+Rules based on International order and that it should not be a disputed zone.

 ONG and military bases of Russia.

 Militarization of the Arctic: Russia (Murmansk) vs USA (Nuuk - Greenland).

 Russia also launched a floating Nuclear Power Plant in the Arctic to provide Electricity to small Islands.